m-reuter/ha-addons/pyhpsu2mqtt/README.md

 ### canpi_log_level (list)

-Log level for CAN bus retry/timeout diagnostics (`DEBUG`, `INFO`, `WARNING`, or `ERROR`; default: `ERROR`).
+Log level for CAN bus retry/timeout diagnostics (`WARNING` or `ERROR`; default: `ERROR`).
 At the default level, only final failures after all retries are logged.
 Set to `WARNING` to also see individual retry attempts and raw `SEND`/`RECV` bytes, which is useful when diagnosing bus issues but produces much more log output.
+This setting only affects CAN bus diagnostics; other log lines (for example from the MQTT command listener) are unaffected.

 ### jobs (list of dict)